Technology teaching, programs and tools

 Apps designed to make resources more accessible to professionals practicing in the field of Vision Science.

-- Ballyland Magic: Fun and educational and fun iPad game app that is specifically designed for children who are blind or have low vision.
+- Ballyland Magic: Fun and educational iPad game app that is specifically designed for children who are blind or have low vision.
 Great app to learn and practice touch gestures which are essential to be able to use an iPhone, iPad or iPod Touch by way of VoiceOver, Apple’s built-in screen reader on iOS devices.
-Available from the AppStore.
+Available on the AppStore.

 - Big 3 Tool Kit for children with CVI:

 Overview of educational tools and 20 CVI-friendly iPad apps to help children with CVI learn.
 By Penny Duffy of Wonderbaby.org